proudmonkey/AutoWrapper/README.md

 * Add support for ignoring action methods that don't need to be wrapped using `[AutoWrapIgnore]` filter attribute.

 # Breaking changes
-* This release only supports .NET 5
+* This release supports .NET 5 and .NET 6
 * Middleware has been renamed from `UseApiResponseAndExceptionWrapper` to `UseAutoWrapper`.
 Make sure to update your `Startup.cs` to use the new name.
 * `ProblemDetails` is now the default exception format
 * `UseApiProblemDetailsException` has been renamed to `DisableProblemDetailsException`